 Beginning in 2002, the Metropolitan Government updated its Master Water Improvement Plan which sets out projected water needs due to growth for the service area through the year 2025.
 Population forecasting and computer modeling of the water distribution system has been done to update the Master Water Improvement Plan through the year 2030.
-There was an update in 2008 and another scheduled for 2016, which is in the process of being completed..
+There was an update in 2008, another done in 2016, and another scheduled for 2022.

 Improvements to the water distribution system have been identified to supply the increased water demand due to population growth as well as during times of heavy demand (i.e. drought conditions).
-Specific projects for this year include the Old Hickory Water Transmission Main project, the Swiss / Kinhawk Water Tanks Feed Reconfiguration project, and the Ocala Tank.
-The Old Hickory Water Line project includes the construction of 13,000 feet of 16 to 24 inch water main and a new water pumping station at a projected cost of \$5M.
-This project will allow the former Old Hickory Utility District to be served from existing Metro Water Services infrastructure and the abandonment of the Old Hickory Utility District water treatment plant.
-The Swiss / Kinhawk Water Tanks Feed Reconfiguration project includes the construction of 3,900 feet of 16 inch water main.
+Specific projects for this past year included the Ocala Tank and The Swiss / Kinhawk Water Tanks Feed Reconfiguration project .
+The transmission tank includes the construction of 3,900 feet of 16 inch water main.
 This project will reduce water age and improve pumping efficiency for the pressure zone at a cost of \$1.5M.
-The Ocala tank will provide 4 million gallons of storage in the Powell Avenue system.
+The Ocala tank will provide 4 million gallons of storage in the Powell Avenue system at a cost of \$8.2 million..
 Another project currently being constructed is the redundant main out of the Thompson Lane rater pumping station in which a micro tunnel is going to place a 36" pipe in a 60" tunnel under CSX and I-65.
 This is a critical job as the last time the older main broke we had water outages to key customers in the west part of town.
+Its cost is approximately \$8.4 million dollars

 The Water Infrastructure Rehabilitation (WIR) program provides for the rehabilitation and / or replacement of old water distribution infrastructure.
-The 12 South Phase 1 WIR project will include installation of 13,000 feet of 8 inch water main at a cost of \$2.5M.
+The 12 South Phase 1 WIR project will include installation of 13,000 feet of 8 inch water main at a cost of \$4.5M.
 The existing water mains are constructed of old unlined cast iron and galvanized pipe.
 The Elliston Place / Church Street WIR project which had been completed replaced 3,000 feet of old unlined cast iron pipe with new 12 inch lined ductile iron pipe at a cost of \$1.5M.
 The completion of these projects will fire flows in the area and improve the delivery of water in the distribution system.
-Another couple of projects in the works is the rebuilding of the water system in the Sylvan Park neighborhood, the replacement of over 100 year old pipes in the Jefferson Street corridor, and a very critical large transmission main (60" water main) from Elm Hill and McGavock to Donelson Pike and Lebanon road with also a 26 " pipe going east on Lebanon Road to connect to the 24" water line coming out of the KRH water treatment plant.
+Another couple of projects in the works is the rebuilding of the water system in the Sylvan Park neighborhood , the replacement of over 100 year old pipes in the Jefferson Street corridor, and a very critical large transmission main (60" water main) from Elm Hill and McGavock to Donelson Pike and Lebanon road with also a 36 " pipe going east on Lebanon Road to connect to the 24" water line coming out of the KRH water treatment plant.
 This will provide a redundancy to both the east part of the distribution system and all of the distribution system as a whole.